Ulster Defence Regiment: Opposition forces

-The IRA developed home-made mortars referred to as "barrack-busters".
+The IRA developed home-made mortars referred to as barrack-busters.
 Normally fixed to the back of a commercial vehicle such as a builder's lorry, the vehicle would be parked in position near a barracks and the devices fired by timing device or remote controlled sending missiles made from gas cylinders into the barracks compound.
-The largest of these was twelve tubes fired at 3 UDR's Kilkeel base "The Abbey" in 1992.
+The largest of these was 12 tubes fired at 3 UDR's Kilkeel base "The Abbey" in 1992.
 Bases were also attacked in other ways such as the truck bomb which destroyed 2 UDR's Glenanne Barracks killing three soldiers and wounding many more.

 Some mortars could also be fired horizontally.
 The first recorded use of this weapon was against a mobile patrol from 2 UDR on 1 March 1991.
 Two soldiers died.
 The funeral of one, Private Paul Sutcliffe, an Englishman, was held in Barrowford, Lancashire – the only UDR funeral to be held outside Northern Ireland.
 The second casualty, Private Roger Love, from Portadown died after three days.

 On 8 November 1987 the Provisional IRA bombed the cenotaph at Enniskillen in what became known as the Remembrance Day bombing.
 200 UDR soldiers were about to march onto the square beside the memorial when the bomb exploded.

 Because the UDR did not live in barracks like other soldiers but lived at home (in many cases with families), they were vulnerable to attack when off-duty.
 A number of soldiers were issued with personal weapons.
 Some of these were stolen from soldiers homes.
 Part-time soldiers were most at risk as they had day jobs which often took them to unsafe areas.
 Most UDR soldiers killed in the Troubles were attacked off-duty.

-Forty-seven former soldiers were killed after their service finished.
+Forty-seven former soldiers were killed after leaving the UDR.
 Others, especially in the Fermanagh border area, were forced to move to safer areas, had to sell their homes and, sometimes, their land as a result of imminent threat.